atiselsts/feature-group-selection/README.md

 This repository publishes the code and datasets used in the paper *Atis Elsts, Niall Twomey, Ryan McConville, and Ian Craddock.
 Accuracy-Energy Trade-Off in Feature Selection for Activity Recognition using Wearable Accelerometers.
-Submitted to Elsevier Pervasive and Mobile Computing*.
+Submitted to Elsevier Journal of Computer Networks and Applications*.

 ## Structure ##